beyondwords-io/player/README.md

 The in-repository contract for the default player's literal Light, Dark, and Video palettes is documented in [Default player colour palettes](doc/color-palettes.md).

+The standalone **Connector widget** has its own script and module entry point;
+it does not load the player.
+See [Embedding a Connector widget](doc/connector-widget.md) for the embed snippet, runtime API, and local demo.
+The new entry points will be available on the CDN/npm after the next release; they are not published yet.

 ## Development setup

 We recommend you use nodenv for managing node versions.
 There is a `.nodenv`